fdeegbe/CMC203_Assignment6/README.md

-# A Java Coffee Shop Simultion
+# A Java Coffee Shop Simulation

+No need for JavaFX for this version